 The pink oyster mushroom is chewier and ideal for adding to a stir-fry or soup for that extra umami kick.
 Try crumbing and frying them for an amazing faux-calamari or even slow roasting in the oven for an hour or two with your favourite seasonings and a lashing of olive oil to make some ridiculously tasty, low-carb mushroom chips.

 Pink oyster mushrooms will grow on a wide range of materials including sugar cane mulch, straw, hardwood, paper and coffee grounds.

 For beginners we recommend starting with straw or chopped sugar cane mulch.
 Supplementation can be added in the form of coffee grounds or bran but will increase the chances of contamination.

-White oyster mushrooms are considered to be a side-fruiting mushroom compared to the king oyster or button mushroom which are top-fruiting mushrooms.
+Pink oyster mushrooms are considered to be a side-fruiting mushroom compared to the king oyster or button mushroom which are top-fruiting mushrooms.

 Humidity can be managed through a diligent misting and fanning regime, however the introduction of a humidifier and humidity controller can help automate the process and ensure consistency.

 Adding a 6L humidifier and controller to a greenhouse with the addition of a USB fan is a quick and easy way to make a low cost fruiting chamber that delivers excellent results.

 Mushrooms require humidity to grow.
 We recommend using a mini-greenhouse.
 Spraying the inside walls of the greenhouse will help raise humidity.
 A cheap humidifier can used to automate the process.

 It’s important to ensure that the grow kit has fresh air exchange.
 Mushrooms produce carbon dioxide and will grow long and leggy if they require more oxygen.